top of page

 My Story

-15 years later, travelling the Oregon trail out west to a new city and hospital, birthing 2 beautiful daughters accompanied by 2 equally powerful births, I began to find myself and my passion in new ways and deeper levels.
+15 years later, traveling the Oregon trail out west to a new city and hospital, birthing 2 beautiful daughters accompanied by 2 equally powerful births, I began to find myself and my passion in new ways and deeper levels.
 I started growing my own herbs for medicine, seeing an Ayurvedic practitioner for my own health, and pursuing knowledge about holistically supporting women in postpartum.
-Even though I always leaned toward the natural path, I never planned on leaving my traditional hospital.
+Even though I always leaned toward the natural path, I never planned on leaving my traditional hospital because I loved my work.
 But, when my safe spaces cracked and policies and upper management started working against the people, I couldn’t bear the status quo and realized it was time for a drastic change.
-This shift enabled me to realize my core values and embrace the change to pursue my own deeply held passions.
+This shift enabled me to embrace the change to pursue my own deeply held passions.

 photo tree.heic